When the warrior first meets and falls for the princess, he marvels at her beauty.

 So the princess gives herself to the warrior, and they agree to spend their life together.

-Every day the warrior goes into battle, his mission to protect his family.
+Every day the warrior goes into battle, his mission is to protect his family.

-She loves and nurtures her new family, and she is absorbed with her new role.
+She loves and nurtures her new family, and she is absorbed in her new role.